Legym/Portfolio-2015/README.md

 # www.Mygelb.com

 If you wish to recreate the website, drop entire website into an IIS server or upload to windows Azure.
-This project was built in MVC5 with the intention of starting a careerin front end development.
+This project was built in MVC5 with the intention of starting a career in front end development.

 Interesting Facts:
 1. Over 5000 lines of compressed CSS